Forerunner (DC Comics): Countdown to Final Crisis

 Monarch discloses that Viza Aziv was chosen as the Monitors' warrior because they feared something in her: she was an unexpected outcome of the breeding program which created the Forerunners.
 Viza is sent by Monarch to recruit the JLA's of Earth-10 and the Conjurers of Earth-33.
-The Conjurers were forewarned of Viza's arrival by Dark Angel, who disguised herself as an Oracle.
-Forerunner is captured and Dark Angel reveals herself; Forerunner ultimately strikes her down.
-Dark Angel escapes; when Monarch arrives Viza rebukes his attempts to gather new recruits.
-When they return to the Bleed, Monarch attacks Forerunner for questioning his authority.
-She attacks him, but realizes that damaging Monarch's suit would unleash a catastrophic explosion, and she relents.
+The Conjurers are forewarned of Viza's arrival by Dark Angel, resulting in Forerunner being overpowered and captured.
+However, she is rescued by Monarch.

-Monarch informs Forerunner that the Arena tournament is about to begin, and that he doesn't need her services any longer.
+Monarch informs Forerunner that the Arena tournament is about to begin, and that he no longer needs her services.
 He teleports her to an unknown region of space.
-Forerunner is rescued by a passing freight ship, which is attacked by pirates.
-Forerunner boards the pirate ship, kills the captain, and evicts all non-necessary crew members.
+Forerunner is rescued by a passing freight ship, which she takes control of after killing the captain.
 The ship is attacked by a Thanagarian fleet.
-The flagship, seeking the ship's original captain, demands her surrender.
-In response, Forerunner challenges their leader, Golden Eagle, to single combat.
-Viza invokes the law of choice, a custom on her home world, empowering the victor to take any prize they desire.
-After defeating Eagle and his troops, Viza takes him as her prize; he's an initially unwilling sex slave.
+Forerunner challenges and defeats the fleet's leader, Golden Eagle, in single combat.
+Viza invokes the law of choice, which allows her to take Golden Eagle as her prize; essentially enslaving him.
 The ship reaches the Source Wall, which has a gaping hole at its center.

-The crew encounter an Earth space shuttle with a young boy in cryogenic stasis, whom they bring aboard.
-Forerunner commands the crew to pass through the wall, where they see Monarch's forces battling the Monitors.
-Forerunner locates the Monitors' base, which leads to events seen in Countdown to Final Crisis #15: she attacks the Monitor named Solomon but Superman-Prime arrives and brutally bests her.
-In #13, she attacks Solomon again while Prime fights Monarch, again to no avail.
-Before Solomon can finish her, Darkseid appears, and convinces Solomon to join him on Apokolips.

-After returning to the ship, Forerunner is told that passing through the Source Wall depleted the ships energy reserves, and that they only have forty-eight hours of power and oxygen left.
-The ship ends up trapped in no-space, and the crew are contacted by a sentient planet, who offers them the fuel they need in return for escorting a young planet across the sector.
-During the trip, they are attacked, and, at the young planet's request, Forerunner places a drop of her blood onto its land, allowing it to create antibodies from her DNA.
-When their task is completed, it is revealed that the young planet will soon make a new Forerunner race from Viza's blood.
+After passing through the Source, Forerunner's ship is depleted of energy.
+The ship ends up trapped in space, and the crew are contacted by a sentient planet, who offers them the fuel they need in return for escorting a young planet across the sector.
+During the trip, they are attacked, and, at the young planet's request, Forerunner places a drop of her blood onto its land, which will allow the planet to make a new Forerunner race from Viza's blood.
 Viza decides to stay with the planet, and become the new race's Thought Mother.